Doctor of Physical Therapy

-Special interest areas include fitness programming (guiding people to remain capable or to recovery capability in their fitness through all life phases); and labor & delivery prep, including advocacy for birth autonomy.
+Special interest areas include fitness programming (guiding people to remain capable or to recovery capability in their fitness); and labor & delivery prep, including advocacy for birth autonomy.
 She is equally enthusiastic about helping clients of all genders.

 Background: Melissa practiced in orthopedics and sports rehab in Colorado, where she recognized a lack of resources for people suffering from pelvic issues.
-She became passionate about helping to change this, and went on to study and train in pelvic and obstetric PT with the Herman and Wallace Pelvic Rehabilitation Institute and the American Physical Therapy Association before moving to New York, where she worked extensively in pelvic rehab at Beyond Basics Physical Therapy in Manhattan before establishing her private practice in Brooklyn.
-She later moved back to Texas to be near family and friends.
+She became passionate about helping to change this, and trained in pelvic and obstetric PT with the Herman and Wallace Pelvic Rehabilitation Institute and the American Physical Therapy Association before moving to New York, where she worked extensively in pelvic rehab at Beyond Basics Physical Therapy in Manhattan.
+She went on to establish her private practice in Brooklyn, and then again in San Antonio after moving back to Texas to be near family and friends.

 Melissa currently specializes in physical therapy for adult pelvic health.
-She is one of less than 180 practitioners to have the Certificate of Achievement in Pregnancy and Postpartum Physical Therapy from the American Physical Therapy Association, which indicates comprehension in care for the perinatal population, including high risk pregnancies and the pregnant athlete.
+She is one of less than 180 practitioners to have the Certificate of Achievement in Pregnancy and Postpartum Physical Therapy from the American Physical Therapy Association, which indicates comprehension in perinatal care, including high risk pregnancies and pregnant athletes.
 She is also in the first graduating class of international PECOS Program certified practitioners, providing support and therapeutic services during pre-conception, pregnancy, and early childhood for the prevention of chronic disease and optimization of human development.

 Certificate of Achievement in Prenatal and Postpartum Physical Therapy (CAPP-OB) from the American Physical Therapy Association